tellor-io/dataSpecs/README.md

 # Tellor Data Specifications

-Data specifications for requestID's
+This repository contains data specifications for Query IDs.
+Query IDs are used as unique identifiers for data reported to and retrieved from the Tellor Oracle.
+In TellorX, `queryID` replaces the legacy `requestID` (tellor3 and earlier).
+Query ID is the common naming convention across this repository, the [oracle contracts](https://github.com/tellor-io/tellorX/blob/main/contracts/Oracle.sol) themselves, and the [Python telliot client](https://tellor-io.github.io/pytelliot/examples/legacy_query_example/).

 ## Adding New ID's

-Make a PR in this repo to signal to miners that the data is ready to mined and to show them what data they need to put on for a given requestID.
+Make a PR in this repo to signal to reporters that the data is ready to reported and to show them how to assemble the corresponding queryID.

 ### Fields:

 #### Question ID

-    (name of file) can be guessed, but ultimately will be filled in by team
+    (name of file) can be guessed, but ultimately will be filled in by team.

-#### Request ID:
+#### Query ID:

-    bytes32 request ID or structure for creating the ID (e.g. what to hash)
+    bytes32 query ID or structure for creating the ID (e.g. what to hash)

 #### Data Specifications